State Cinema: Compton Organ

 Cinemas of the 1920s and 30s usually had pipe organs installed, originally as a means of accompanying silent films but then to provide musical entertainment before and after the film shows and during intervals.

-In the UK there were nearly 500 such organs in cinemas by 1939, however fewer than 80 now survive in one form or another and only a handful of these are still in their original buildings.
+In the UK, there were nearly 500 such organs in cinemas by 1939, however fewer than 80 now survive in one form or another and only a handful of these are still in their original buildings.

 In July 2011, the State Cinema was broken into and a significant number of metal fixtures and fittings was taken.
 Included in this burglary were all but a handful of the Compton organ's original pipes, virtually worthless as scrap as they are formed of an alloy which would require costly processing to release the constituent metals, but worth around £10,000 to replace with remade equivalents.

+The Compton organ was removed from the cinema by JD Wetherspoon and was being restored.
+Its current location is unknown.

 Filmography

-Shortly before its closure the cinema was used to film a short piece of Who Framed Roger Rabbit and was featured for about three minutes on-screen.
-The cinema can also be seen in the music video for the Jamiroquai single "Deeper Underground": the song was one of the songs for the Godzilla sound track.
+Shortly before its closure, the cinema was used to film a short piece of Who Framed Roger Rabbit, and was featured for about three minutes on-screen.
+The cinema can also be seen in the music video for the Jamiroquai single "Deeper Underground": the song was one of the songs for the Godzilla soundtrack.
 In the video, the monster is seen crashing through the cinema screen.
-Also featured in the film Chicago Joe and the Showgirl and episodes of the television series Jericho and Lipstick on Your Collar.
+It also featured in the film Chicago Joe and the Showgirl, and episodes of the television series Jericho and Lipstick on Your Collar.